Aberglasslyn House: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-It contains elements of high individual and often unique quality, including a domed stairwell and geometric stair of unique quality and design in Australia.
-It is one of a handful of pre 1850s villas in Australia designed integrally with a terrace wall, designed for a single-storey colonnade and to be planned around a central staircase in the Palladian manner of Taylor and Soane.
+It contains elements of high individual and often unique quality, including a domed stairwell and geometric stairs of unique quality and design in Australia.
+It is one of a handful of pre-1850s villas in Australia designed integrally with a terrace wall, designed for a single-storey colonnade and planned around a central staircase in the Palladian manner of Taylor and Soane.
 The surrounding landscape is the setting for a building of great cultural significance.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The place is perceived by many knowledgeable people to be one of the major sites of cultural significance in Australia.
-On a regional basis the building is an historic landmark (monument).
-The place has provided and has potential to continue to provide an educational function.
+On a regional basis the building is a historic landmark (monument).
+The place has provided and has the potential to continue to provide an educational function.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 It is an exemplary example of the 19th century builder's art embodied in the quality of the stonework, brickwork, timber selection, carpentry and joinery, plasterwork, hardware etc. The construction of the stone geometric staircase is unique in Australia.
 The design and construction of the surviving section of the sanitary plumbing system is unique in Australia.
 The building is one of the best examples of the use of Ravensfield stone.
-The present incomplete state of the building provides a rare opportunity for the study of superior quality 19th century building techniques.
+The present incomplete state of the building provides a rare opportunity for the study of superior-quality 19th-century building techniques.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 It is the earliest known surviving example in Australia of a house design generated in part by considerations of an integrated sanitary plumbing system.